-Training, Continuing Education and Advancement - CORE
+Training, Continuing Education and Advancement - CORE These standards are required.

-Written policy that full-time vineyard crew attends at least two training workshops or educational programs each year.
+1. Written policy that full-time vineyard crew attends at least two training workshops or educational programs each year.
 Full-time operational leaders/managers attend at least three workshops/programs.
 Costs are covered if applicable.
 Keep records of employee name, workshop/event & topic(s), and date.